-The Governor Malcolm Wilson Tappan Zee Bridge opened to traffic in 1955 and is a vital artery for residents, commuters, travelers and commercial traffic.
-The bridge, which was designed to carry up to 100,000 vehicles per day, currently handles an average of 140,000 vehicles daily, and traffic congestion and delays are regular occurrences.
-Heavy traffic, narrow lanes and the lack of emergency shoulders often contribute to congestion and frustration for motorists.
-As a result, the bridge has twice the average accident rate per mile as the rest of the 570-mile Thruway system.
-In recent years, hundreds of millions of dollars have been spent to maintain and repair the bridge.
-If the current bridge were not being replaced, the Thruway Authority would need to spend an additional $3 billion to $4 billion over the next 20 years to ensure its structural integrity.
+The Tappan Zee Bridge opened to traffic in 1955 and, until its retirement on October 6, 2017, was a vital artery for residents, commuters, travelers and commercial traffic.
+The bridge, which was anticipated to carry up to 100,000 vehicles per day, handled an average of 140,000 vehicles daily, and traffic congestion and delays were regular occurrences.
+Heavy traffic, narrow lanes and the lack of emergency shoulders often contributed to congestion and frustration for motorists.
+As a result, the bridge had twice the average accident rate per mile as compared to the rest of the 570-mile Thruway system.
+In the last decade, hundreds of millions of dollars were spent to maintain and repair the bridge.
+Had the bridge not been replaced, the cost of maintaining the bridge would rival the costs of a new bridge, with none of the benefits.

-The existing bridge has only seven lanes, some of which are narrower than the current standard lane width of 12 feet.
-The new bridge will have eight, 12-foot-wide lanes and wider shoulders.
-The shoulders of the new crossing will greatly reduce the traffic impact of disabled vehicles and accidents, which can cause massive tie-ups on the existing bridge.
+The Tappan Zee Bridge had only seven lanes, all of which were narrower than the current standard lane width of 12 feet.
+The new twin-span Governor Mario M. Cuomo Bridge will have eight wider general traffic lanes and shoulders.
+The shoulders of the new crossing will greatly reduce the traffic impact of disabled vehicles and accidents, which caused massive tie-ups on the old bridge.
 The incline approaching the main span will not be as steep, allowing large trucks to maintain consistent speed and reduce engine and braking noise.
-The ability of trucks to maintain highway speed will also reduce speed differential with passenger vehicles which lessens lane changes and potential for accidents.
 There will also be gently banked curves to further smooth traffic flow and reduce accidents.
-In addition, the new bridge is being built with space to accommodate dedicated bus lanes.
-In April 2016, cashless tolling went into effect on the existing bridge, and this will be a feature of the new bridge, eliminating the need for eastbound drivers to slow down or stop and idle at a toll plaza.
+In addition, the new bridge will feature dedicated bus lanes that have been shown to reduce travel times for all vehicles.
+The new crossing has the structural capacity to handle rail in the future.
+In April 2016, cashless tolling went into effect, eliminating the need for eastbound drivers to slow down or stop and idle at a toll plaza.

-The New NY Bridge is being built to last 100 years before any major structural maintenance is required.
+The Governor Mario M. Cuomo Bridge is built to last 100 years before any major structural maintenance is required.

 The project cost is $3.98 billion.

-The Thruway Authority closed on a $1.6 billion, long-term, low-interest loan through the U.S. Department of Transportation’s Transportation Infrastructure Financing and Innovation Act (TIFIA) program in December 2013, the largest loan in the history of the program at the time.
-During the past two years, $2 billion in bank settlement funds have been committed to support Thruway capital improvements and help pay for the New NY Bridge project.
-This funding will also freeze tolls on the entire Thruway system until at least 2020.
-While the state continues to seek innovative funding options, the remainder of the cost of the new bridge will be financed with Thruway Authority bonds.
+The Thruway Authority secured a $1.6 billion, long-term, low-interest loan through the U.S. Department of Transportation’s Transportation Infrastructure Financing and Innovation Act (TIFIA) program in December 2013, the largest loan in the history of the program at the time.
+During the past two years, the Thruway Stabilization Fund, $2 billion in bank settlement funds, have been committed to support Thruway capital improvements and help pay for the project.
+This funding has also frozen tolls on the entire Thruway system through 2020.
+The remainder of the cost of the new bridge will be financed with Thruway Authority bonds.

-No. Governor Cuomo has frozen tolls at current levels until at least 2020 and has called on the Thruway Authority to establish a resident discount program for drivers living in Rockland and Westchester counties.
+No. Governor Cuomo has frozen tolls at current levels through 2020 and has called on the Thruway Authority to establish a resident discount program for drivers living in Rockland and Westchester counties.

-The new cashless tolling system—implemented on the Tappan Zee Bridge in April 2016—allows motorists to pay their toll while maintaining highway speeds.
-The system, which will also be part of the new crossing, collects tolls via E-ZPass and tolls by mail, detecting classes of vehicles and applying the correct charge.
+Implemented for the Tappan Zee Bridge in April 2016, cashless tolling allows motorists to pay their toll while maintaining highway speeds.
+Cashless tolling helps ease congestion, improve safety and reduce air pollution.
+The system, which now serves the Governor Mario M. Cuomo Bridge, collects tolls via E-ZPass and Tolls by Mail, detecting classes of vehicles and applying the correct charge.
 If you have E-ZPass, your toll is collected using the same process that you are already familiar with.
 If you do not have E-ZPass, cameras photograph your vehicle’s license plate as it passes under the overhead equipment.
 A bill is then automatically sent to the registered owner by U.S. Mail.
 Learn more at NewNYBridge.com/CashlessTolling.

 Twenty-four-hour air quality monitors are located throughout the construction area with real-time results posted on our website.
 The contractor is required to use the most stringent (EPA ‘Tier 3’) dust and diesel particulate filters on its construction equipment.

-In construction as well as design, the New NY Bridge team has worked diligently to reduce the environmental impacts associated with the project.
+In construction as well as design, our team has worked diligently to reduce the environmental impacts associated with the project.
 Examples include relocation of thousands of live adult oysters to preserve the shellfish population, tagging of Atlantic sturgeons to track and monitor as they pass through the construction zone, and falcon nest boxes on the old and new bridge.
 To learn more about our commitment to environmental stewardship, visit the FEIS page on the New NY Bridge website.

-The Thruway Authority and Tappan Zee Constructors, LLC have established a partnership with the New York State Department of Labor to get as many local workers hired on the project as possible.
+The Thruway Authority and Tappan Zee Constructors have established a partnership with the New York State Department of Labor to get as many local workers hired on the project as possible.
 To find out about employment opportunities, visit the New York State Department of Labor website.